-- Spread the apple mixture at the bottom of a 9 or 10-inch oven-proof dish (you can also use a 9X13 casserole dish).
+- Spread the apple mixture at the bottom of a 9 or 10-inch oven-proof baking dish (you can also use a 9X13 casserole dish)in an even layer.

 - Distribute the crumble topping evenly on top.

-- Bake in a 350 degrees F preheated oven for 40- 45 minutes or until it is lightly browned.
+- Bake in a 350 degrees F preheated oven for 40- 45 minutes or until the top part turns golden brown.